 Al Bastakiya Quarter

 Also known as Al Fahidi Neighborhood, the oldest residential area in the city resembles an ancient Emirati village.
 A visit to this place transports you to the bygone era of the city.
 Take a stroll through the narrow lanes and cobbled-stone streets.
-You will see ochre-colored buildings with wind-towers that were the kind of air conditioning used then.
+You will see ochre-colored buildings with wind towers that were the kind of air conditioning used then.
 There are many art cafes, restaurants, and boutiques that you can check out.
 The Dubai Coffee Museum has some interesting artifacts and exhibits about coffee.
 Grab a bite and some refreshing tea at the Arabian Tea House.
 The Sheikh Mohammed Center for Cultural Understanding and Dubai Museum are great places to understand Islamic culture and traditions.

 The dhow is a traditional wooden vessel cruising the waters of the Red Sea and the Indian Ocean in the past.
 It has now been completely refurbished with the latest amenities to give visitors a glimpse into ancient Arabian life.
 You can book a dhow cruise dinner for a unique experience.
 The vessel slowly floats on the calm waters, while you watch the iconic spots of Dubai pass by.
 Enjoy spectacular cultural performances such as Belly Dancing and Tanura Dance Show.
-Savor a delectable BBQ buffet dinner consisting of several local and international delicacies.

 Situated on the waterfront of the Persian Gulf coastline, Dubai Marina is one of the most modernistic places in Dubai.
 Built around the biggest artificial marina in the world, this place has a plethora of eateries, boutiques, malls, hotels, entertainment options, and more.
-One of the best places to visit in Dubai, you can see people walk, jog, or having a relaxed evening shopping at the various stores.
-Post sunset, this entire area becomes lively and you can spot locals as well tourists enjoying the vibrant nightlife of the city.
+One of the best places to visit in Dubai, you can see people walk, jog, or have a relaxed evening shopping at the various stores.
+Post sunset, this entire area becomes lively and you can spot locals as well as tourists enjoying the vibrant nightlife of the city.

 A visit to the famous Global Village makes you feel as if you are on a world tour.
 It is the perfect family destination for shopping, entertainment, and culture.
 It has numerous stalls and pavilions depicting famous landmarks of different nations.
 You can find more than 100 food stalls serving authentic street food and other cafes and restaurants offering a gourmet experience.
 It not only provides a different experience but also mouth-watering international cuisine.
 The cost of the ticket includes access to many performances, concerts, and shows that are held at the venue on that day.
 However, you may have to buy a separate ticket for some special attractions.
 The Global Village is open from November to April every year and is a must-visit if you are in Dubai during these months.

 Dubai and shopping go hand in hand.
 A visit to the sprawling Dubai Mall is a must for all the shopaholics and also to just admire the extravagance of the entire place.
 It is home to a first-class ice rink, a top-notch virtual reality park, a huge indoor waterfall, an award-winning aquarium, and over 22 multiplexes.
-The mall has a massive food court, numerous food stalls and high-end restaurants too.
+The mall has a massive food court, numerous food stalls, and high-end restaurants too.
 With more than 1200 stores ranging from local, to international, and luxury brands, you can shop to your heart’s content.
 That’s not all!
 The captivating Dubai Fountain is situated right outside the main entrance of the mall.
 Every evening you can see a stunning spectacle of colors, lights, water, with soothing background music.

-Dubai has undergone a complete transformation from a small fishing village and pearl diving region to the gleaming metropolis of today in a matter of few decades.
+Dubai has undergone a complete transformation from a small fishing village and pearl diving region to the gleaming metropolis of today in a matter of a few decades.
 The city has always prided itself on breaking its records and creating new ones.
 This splendid city churns out new surprises for you, year after year.
 Planning a holiday to this awesome city is a wonderful idea as there is always something to do for everyone.